 Think of us for your event needs; We hope you will consider us for your special Wedding Day, Family Reunions, Birthday parties or your even this years Christmas Party.
 Catering is available or bring your own food.

-Particulars available upon request, now booking weddings for 2014 and 2015.
+Particulars available upon request, now booking weddings for 2019.

 With a large meeting space complete with all the audio/video needs for a conference, a complete kitchen and separate rooms for breakout or the bride to change in.
 Serendipity’s serene setting can provide a wide variety of entertainment needs.
 From outdoor weddings in the gardens or even in a butterfly house to bridal showers, baby showers, birthday parties or retirement parties and all life’s special occasions in between.
 Let Serendipity provide that memorable day for you.
 Corporate meetings/retreats or just a unique location for an office party, we look forward to offering our help to accomplish your goal.

 Our property includes a 2 acre display garden, a walk through butterfly house, 4.5 miles of trails, a several acre pond and a wide variety of outdoor locations for your group to enjoy.
 Whether an intimate gathering or a party for 75, let Serendipity provide the perfect venue for your special day.

 To learn more about our programs or to see what our customers say about us please click on the drop down links to the left.

 Why not bring your group for a hike or take a ride on Lick Mountain Excursions.
 Yes, even in the off season, winter months you can get in a great hike or ride and be sure to bring your cameras and take some great wildlife shots?
 If you would like to schedule a visit please go to our "contact us" link to the left.

 Click on the favorite links, see the link to the left, and click on accomodations for great B&B's in the area.